Blankeos/zen/README.md

 This theme contains:

-- Blankeos Zen - a bluer poimandres
+- Blankeos Zen - a bluer poimandres.
-- Blankeos Zen Dark - a bluer poimandres but darker
+- Blankeos Zen Dark - a bluer poimandres but darker background.

 ---